jsbueno/extrainterpreters/README.md

 Usage: Works with cPython >= 3.12

+This was made available in 2023 as Python 3.12 came out to allow some experiments and sending objects back and forth subinterpreters.

+As of the release of Python 3.14, `concurrent.interpreters` is made a public API, and is capable of several of the things this project could do - check https://docs.python.org/3.14/library/concurrent.interpreters.html

+Right now I am not updating this project - it maybe that I return to it at some point, but really, since free-threading has become am option, I am having a hardtime finding out where a pure Python project could effectively make use of multiple interpreters.

+Still, at the eve of Python 3.14, I am issuing an small update so that the API as avaliable up to Python 3.13 is imported from the right place, and the structures in this project work.

+## Usage

 Just import "extrainterpreters" and use the `Interpreter` class as a wrapper to the subinterpreter represented by a single integer handle created by the new `interpreters` module: